-Free Resources to Be Provided to All Individuals and Families on the Second Annual Safe Haven Sunday
+Free Resources to Be Provided to All Individuals and Families on the Third Annual Safe Haven Sunday

-To provide you with the additional tools you need to protect your marriages and families from pornography and to make your home a safe haven for children and adults, the Diocese of St. Petersburg will celebrate its second annual Safe Haven Sunday on February 23, 2020.
-Within the context of Mass, parishes in the Diocese of St. Petersburg will provide teaching and resources that will support and protect individuals, marriages, and families in making all homes a safe haven.
+To provide you with the additional tools you need to protect your marriages and families from pornography and to make your home a safe haven for children and adults, the Diocese of St. Petersburg will celebrate its third annual Safe Haven Sunday on February 14, 2021.
+Within the context of Mass, parishes in the Diocese will provide teaching and resources that will support and protect individuals, marriages, and families in making all homes a safe haven.